periph/gohci/README.md

 }
 ```

-Edit it based on your needs.
-Run again and it will start a web server.
+Edit based on your needs.
+Run `gohci` again and it will start a web server.
 When
 `gohci` is running, updating `gohci.json` will make the process quit.
 It is
 assumed that you use a service manager, like systemd or a bash/batch file that
 continuously restart the service.